Hegazy02/Black-Horse/README.md

-# Black-Horse
+# Black-Horse (E-Commerce Multi-Vendor)
 ![لا](https://github.com/Hegazy02/Black-Horse/assets/120028585/72dc1b4d-fae5-4514-95e2-011fdf9a08b8)
-# Description
-##  • Black horse is an e-commerce multi-vendor app
-# E-Commerce Multi-Vendor Project

 ## Overview
 This project is an e-commerce platform that connects clients, suppliers, and delivery personnel.
 It allows vendors to sell their products, clients to browse and purchase items, and delivery personnel to manage deliveries.
-The system is built using **Flutter** for the mobile apps and a **web-based admin panel** for managing the platform.
+The system is built using **Flutter** for the mobile apps and the **web-based admin panel** for managing the platform.

 ## Apps Overview